-Alisa's Wish
+Alisa's Wish In the medical examination room #151

 CCRR / Family Place ECE kitchen cupboard, behind the door.

 Foundry multiple first aid kits throughout the center, one is in the cupboards above the microwave in the demo kitchen, another is in the cupboards above the touchdown space in the staff room and both exam rooms that the doctors use are equipped with medical supplies akin to the contents of the first aid kits.